senorMk/native-oauth2-loopback-cpp/README.md

 This is the approach recommended by [RFC 8252 — OAuth 2.0 for Native Apps](https://datatracker.ietf.org/doc/html/rfc8252): use the system browser and a loopback redirect URI rather than an embedded user-agent.

-Extracted from a commercial Windows backup application, where it powers account linking for Dropbox, Google Drive, and pCloud.

 ## How it works

 1. `OAuth2Session::open_browser_auth()` builds the provider authorization URL (adding `access_type=offline` / `token_access_type=offline` so a refresh token is issued) and launches the system browser.